Adjust an Uno Solution for a faster build with Visual Studio 2022

-Considering that during development, it is common to work on a single platform at a given time, here's a suggested set of modifications that can be performed on the solution to restrict the active build platform:
+Considering that during development, it is common to work on a single platform at a given time, the two sections below contain a suggested set of changes to the Uno Platform solution that can be performed on the solution to restrict the active build platform, and therefore significantly speed up build times and make intellisense respond faster.

 1. Let's create a set of solution filters to ensure that individual project heads can be loaded: